chloeekk/chloeekk.github.io/posts/how-to-evaluate-b2b-marketing/index.md

 B2B and B2C marketing both require effectiveness measurement, but their focus differs.
 B2C marketing typically targets individual consumers, with shorter decision chains and higher purchase frequency.
 Therefore, B2C metrics often emphasize immediate conversions, user engagement, and customer lifetime value.
 B2B marketing, on the other hand, targets business clients, with more complex purchasing decisions, longer cycles, and multiple decision-makers.
 As a result, B2B marketing focuses more on lead quality, sales conversion rates, and the contribution of marketing to the entire sales funnel.
+For user quality assessment across different channels, see [how to evaluate user quality in digital marketing](https://chloevolution.com/posts/user-quality-assessment-in-digital-marketing/).

 ## Define Marketing Goals